yisusdev/brianda-router/README.md

  - v1.0.2 - Fix unhandled error for all ```(*)``` method through ```use()``` function by now not supported.
  - v1.0.3 - More description on documentation about usage.
  - v1.2.0 - Event emitters added (end event by now).
+ - v1.2.1 - Fix an error on Pipeline functions.